 7. The Luck Of The Irish Comes With A Kiss.

 Call it the (germ-infested) luck o' the Irish.
 Over 400,000 tourists gather to kiss the Blarney Stone near Cork, Ireland, every year — dubbing it the most "unhygienic" tourist attraction in the world.
-According to local legend, those who bend over backwards to kiss the stone are rewarded with "the gift of the gab" — essentially, meaning flattery.
-So if you're looking to be a sweet talker, you might want to take a trip to Blarney Castle.
+According to local legend, those who bend over backwards to kiss the stone are "greatly" rewarded with "the gift of the gab" — essentially, meaning flattery.
+So if you're looking to obtain the name of sweet talker, you might want to take a trip to Blarney Castle.
 But be warned!
 It's been said that people have fallen to their deaths attempting the superstitious feat.

 8. We Almost Didn't Have Epic Movie Kisses!

 Titanic.
 Casablanca.
 Gone With The Wind.
 Spiderman.
 Some of the greatest kisses in Hollywood history almost never happened.
 Why?
 Back in 1930, a set of censorship regulations called the Hays Code prohibited acting couples from kissing in a horizontal position (as in, lying down).
 Also, married couples had to sleep in twin beds on screen and if kissing action did happen on beds, one actor had to have their foot on the ground.
 Oh yeah, and they couldn't kiss for longer than three seconds.
 Not exactly the picture of romance, right?